netgen/ezplatform-site-api/docs/introduction/index.rst

     {{ pagerfanta( documents, 'twitter_bootstrap' ) }}

 If you used Legacy eZ Publish, this is similar to template fetch function.
-Important distinction is In Legacy you used template fetch functions to pull the data into the template.
-With Site API Query Types, push the data to the template instead.
-That keeps the logic out of the templates and gives better control and overview.
+Important difference is that in Legacy you used template fetch functions to pull the data into the template.
+Instead, with Site API Query Types you push the data to the template.
+This keeps the logic out of the templates and gives you better control and overview.

 For more details see :doc:`Query Types decumentation page </reference/query_types>`.